Death and Justice: What Might Have Been

-I do not think that the general people have followed the trial very closely.
-I also do not believe that propaganda is the sole reason for the one third voters who usually reside in the middle to turn sour on the trial process.
+I do not think that the general people have followed the events very closely.
+I also do not believe that propaganda is the sole reason for the one third voters who usually reside in the middle to turn sour on the process.
 It would be very interesting to get comparable data before Shahbagh happened.
 In absence of that I feel free to speculate.
 I will have no problem of accepting my mistake with further information.
 I think that the continuous baying for death from February on-wards took the largest toll on the perceived fairness of the polls.
 People have an inbuilt sense of justice.
 They have gradually internalized that this incessant drumbeat for death resembles more an exercise in vengeance than a vision of completion of justice.
-It is my hypotheses that for most of the people in the middle who supports the trial, the trial process is primarily for achieving closure rather than wreck vengeance on hated enemies.
+It is my hypotheses that for most of the people in the middle who supports the process, it is primarily for achieving closure rather than wreck vengeance on hated enemies.

 Achieving a closure seem to be a pipe dream now.
 Our nation is more divided now than ever before.
 Some primal forces have been unleashed through the cleft and nobody can even guess how the chips will fall down in the end.
 Watching and reading the reactions from all sides after the Appeal verdict of Kader Mollah, I was reminded of a very prescient article I read months ago.
 It reminded me of things that might have been.